An instance template is a resource that you can use to create virtual machine (VM) instances, managed instance groups (MIGs), or reservations.

-Use instance templates any time you want to quickly create VM instances based off of a preexisting configuration.
-If you want to create a group of identical instances–a managed instance group (MIG)–you must have an instance template that the group can use.
+Use instance templates any time you want to quickly create VMs or reservations for VMs based off of a pre-existing configuration.
+If you want to create a group of identical instances–a MIG–you must have an instance template that the group can use.

 How to update instance templates